mobeigi/AutoHotKey-Scripts/README.md

 <br />

 ## Description
-My collection of AutoHotKey Scripts.
+My collection of AutoHotKey scripts.
+Some of these scritps may not be mine (see files themselves for attribution).

 ## Contributions
 Contributions are always welcome!